Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

-Note that the confidence radius $\radius_{i, \ell}$ is nearly identical to the vanishing error bound in \Cref{lemma-convergence-barmu}, except that $\radius_{i, \ell}$ only involves observable quantities.
-The confidence radius also vanishes to zero as the data size $T_{i, \ell}$ grows indefinitely, so the confidence bounds above tightly concentrate around the true parameter values when a large amount of data are available.
-By slightly revising \Cref{lemma-convergence-barmu}, we can show that the confidence bounds proposed above have high coverage probabilities. \begin{restatable}{lemma}{coverageprob} For any epoch $\ell$ and product $i \in [N]$, if $T_{i, \ell} > 48\log (\sqrt{N}\ell + 1)$, then we have
+Note that the confidence radius $\radius_{i, t}$ is nearly identical to the vanishing error bound in \Cref{lemma:convergence-barmu}, except that $\radius_{i, t}$ only involves observable quantities.
+The confidence radius also vanishes to zero as the data size $k_{i, t}$ grows indefinitely, and thus the above confidence bounds tightly concentrate around the true parameter values when a large amount of data are available.
+By slightly revising \Cref{lemma:convergence-barmu}, we can show that the confidence bounds proposed above have high coverage probabilities. \begin{restatable}{lemma}{coverageprob} For product $i$ and any cycle $t$ such that $Q_{i, t} < 1/48$, we have

 \end{restatable}